Court System Not Divorce Act Needs Overhaul

 Divorce Act and Property

-Don’t keep anything you don’t need or symbolic items that can make you sad from your marriage.
+Don’t keep anything you don’t need or symbolic items that can make you sad about your marriage.
 If a gift has been used and is still in good condition, you can choose to donate it if neither of you needs it.

 How To Divide Up Assets In A Divorce

 What about the gifts that don’t have any symbolic meaning or don’t remind you of your marriage?
 You may want to keep these gifts.
-If the gifts don’t have any words such as, “Just married” or “husband & wife”, then why waste a perfect cushion or set of mugs.
+If the gifts don’t have any words such as “Just married” or “husband & wife,” then why waste a perfect cushion or set of mugs?

 The fastest way to move forward with your life is to let go of your past and any ill will regarding the separation.